 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

 Top 10 Thermal Spas and Resorts in Switzerland

 Thermal Springs of Baden

-Not to be confused with the similarly-named Baden-Baden of Germany, Baden in Switzerland is one of the oldest spa destinations in Europe.
+Not to be confused with the similarly-named Baden-Baden of Germany, Baden in Switzerland is the oldest destination for Switzerland thermal baths and one of the oldest spa destinations in Europe.
 The ancient Romans built the first baths in Baden after discovering the healing quality of the 18 sulphurous springs here.

 The entire town of Baden is a spa and wellness center.
 You can take your pick of day spas or resorts here, from the traditionally styled Atrium-Hotel Blume to the modern Fitness Center Baden.

 Whether you prefer to immerse yourself in a whirlpool or steam bath or detox in a sauna or cold room, there’s something for everyone in Baden.